These Miso Soba Noodle Bowls with Spicy Tofu are filled with umami flavour and are the perfect vegetarian comfort food!

 More topping ideas

-The options for toppings are endless when it comes to a hearty noodle soup!
+The topping options are endless when it comes to a hearty noodle soup!
 Here are some recommendations:

 - Mushrooms (king oyster, shiitake, cremini, enoki, etc.)